Kim Janey: Other work

-In the spring of 2022, Janey served as a teaching fellow at both Harvard University and Salem State University.
+In the spring 2022 academic semester, Janey served as a teaching fellow at both Harvard University and Salem State University.
 At Harvard, she was a resident fellow of the Harvard Institute of Politics.
 At Salem State University she was a fellow at the Berry Institute of Politics.
-In the fall of 2022, Janey was a teaching fellow at Harvard T.H.
+In its fall 2022 semester, Janey was a teaching fellow at the Harvard T.H.
 Chan School of Public Health.